-Pelosi Says Democrats Have 'A Responsibility' To Look For Common Ground On Health Law
+Pelosi Says Democrats Have A Responsibility To Look For Common Ground On Health Law

 Politics

-When Democrats held a majority of the seats in the U.S. House of Representatives, and Rep. Nancy Pelosi was the house speaker, she helped pass the Affordable Care Act, also known as Obamacare.
+When Democrats held a majority of the seats in the U.S. House of Representatives, and Rep. Nancy Pelosi was the House speaker, she helped pass the Affordable Care Act, also known as Obamacare.

-Now, after more than six years in the minority party, she's watching House Republicans move to repeal and replace parts of the law.
+Now, after more than six years in the minority party, she is watching House Republicans move to repeal and replace parts of the law.

 She says that although Democrats don't have the votes to stop the GOP legislation alone, they can still show their opposition to it.

-"In my office I have a painting of Abraham Lincoln, who said, 'Public sentiment is everything'," Pelosi told NPR's Robert Siegel.
+"In my office I have a painting of Abraham Lincoln, who said, 'Public sentiment is everything,' " Pelosi told NPR's Robert Siegel.
 "Regardless of the number of Democrats in the House, the number of people who are affected, 24 million [people] who would lose their care, I'm depending on public opinion. ...
 The fact is the more we point out the shortcomings of the legislation, the fewer votes [Republicans] will have."

 The interview below has been edited for length and clarity.